 Not just mental or emotional energy but physical work and synchrony; husband and wife have to work as a team, understanding themselves and then sharing that knowledge with their spouse.

 In other words, great sex is effort.
 Sadly, as a new bride, these mind-mapping, soul-sharing, body-acrobatics ways of marriage can be overwhelming.

 So much so that if you are the chattering type, you might over-the-top communicate your exertion and exasperation to your husband.
 If you are the not-so-chatty type, you can feel so despondent and send these signals to your beloved.

 Since no spouse wants to feel like the source of their mates distress, he may begin to withdraw unconsciously from this thing that is causing her to suffer.
 His backing-off can result in desire/arousal problems.

 In such a case, it’s not that he has lower libido; he’s merely responding to a stressful situation the best way he knows how.

 (And the fact that he might not be aware of psychology at work might throw yet another spanner in the works because now he thinks he can’t perform.)

 Indeed, a wife should share any discomforts and pain she’s experiencing.
-But she needs to learn how to share them in a way that doesn’t throw her husband under the bus.
+But its important to learn how to share our concerns respectfully and maturely.

 See these posts for communication tips Embracing My Need to Talk and His Need to Process I 6 Things Wives Do That Hinder Communication in Marriage